 And as you start to lose weight and get more active, you and your healthcare team may need to look at your medication, especially if you treat your diabetes with insulin or sulphonylurea.
 This might mean reducing the dose or making other adjustments, but talk to your healthcare team about it.
 For some people, needing fewer diabetes medications is a great motivation for losing weight.

-And if you have Type 2 diabetes, losing around 15kg could even put you into diabetes remission.
+And if you have type 2 diabetes, losing around 5% of your body weight can have real benefits for your health.
+If you have obesity, you are more likely to put your diabetes into remission if you lose a larger amount of weight,15kg (or 2 stone 5lbs), as quickly and safely as possible following your diagnosis.
 This could mean coming off your diabetes medication completely – a life-changing possibility.
-This is even more likely if you lose the weight nearer to your diagnosis and quickly – it's a myth that losing weight slowly is better for you.
+This is even more likely if you lose the weight nearer to your diagnosis and quickly.
+It's a myth that losing weight slowly is better for you.

 Most people say they also feel better in their mood, have more energy and sleep better.